typst-io/spigradle/docs/templates/template_multimodule.md

 ### Artifacts Location

-Built JARs are located in each module's `build/libs/` directory:
+Built JARs are located in each module's `build/libs/` directory.

+If you enabled the optional `rootProject.children` renaming in `settings.gradle(.kts)`, the jar base names follow the renamed project names (useful for artifactId/archive naming).
+Otherwise, they follow the default module names.

+Example (with renaming enabled):
 ```
 my-plugin/
 ├── common/build/libs/my-plugin-common-1.0.0.jar